aws-samples/aws-dynamodb-examples/DynamoDB-SDK-Examples/node.js/README.md

 |                 | Node.js |

 ## Working with Tables
+Example code to help you manage Amazon DynamoDB tables, manage global tables, and more.

 | All Examples 👉                                     | Node.js                                                                           |
 | --------------------------------------------------- | --------------------------------------------------------------------------------- |